interstellar-hitchhiker/Chladni-Sand-Lab/README.md

 # Chladni-Sand-Lab
 Thousands of virtual grains migrate toward the nodal lines of a vibrating square plate.
 Choose a classic mode, generate a pure tone, or let your voice reshape the sand.
-Install app How it works
+Install app How it works udpate sound doesnt work on iphone and so on...